sassoftware/restaf-server/README.md

 ## Implicit flow

+On successful authentication the server will redirect the user to the entry specified in the APPENTRY variable.

 The env and Docker file for this scenario is in /env/implicit directory

 To use this scenario modify these files as follows: